 Section 11 of this bill further requires the Coordinator to post on the Internet or network site information relating to: (1) the crime of negligent storage of a firearm; (2) the penalties for such an offense; and (3) the requirement that a licensed dealer provide a locking device with each firearm transferred.
-Section 11 also requires the Coordinator to develop and provide to certain persons an informational pamphlet
+Section 11 also requires the Coordinator to develop and provide to certain persons an informational pamphlet which includes certain information about the offense of negligent storage of a firearm.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA.
+REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: